-national monuments that led President Trump to attempt to reduce the acreage of Bears Ears National Monument by 85% and Grand Staircase-Escalante National Monument by nearly one-half, with a number of other monuments apparently slated for reductions in the future.
+President Trump to attempt to reduce the acreage of Bears Ears National Monument by 85% and Grand Staircase-Escalante National Monument by nearly one-half, with a number of other monuments apparently slated for reductions in the future.

 At the outset, however, it is important to recognize that the Trump public lands revolution requires, in significant measure, the assent of Congress, which possesses the ultimate constitutional authority over public land management.
 Any executive authority must be delegated by Congress.
 Congress exercised that constitutional authority in early 2017 when, through the formerly obscure Congressional Review Act (CRA), it somewhat surprisingly vetoed an update of the Bureau of Land Management's (BLM) thirty-five-year-old regulations governing the approval of federal land plans.
-This veto was a reminder of the fact that effectuating the Trump revolution will require a partnership between the President and his cabinet and also noting challenges to shrinking the Utah monuments, the rollback of sage grouse protections in federal land plans, and a challenge by the State of California to rescinding the hydraulic fracking regulation).
+This veto was a reminder of the fact that effectuating the Trump revolution will require a partnership between the President and his cabinet and Congress.
+Credit or blame for the revolution will not therefore be the President's alone.